WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 `ace-combobox-list-toggled`

 This event is dispatched when the listbox is toggled.
-The event name is available as `EVENTS.OUT.LIST_TOGGLED`, and its `detail` property is composed as follows:
+The event name is available as `EVENTS.OUT.LIST_TOGGLED` and its `detail` property is composed as follows:

 ```js
 'detail': {